 You already know that it takes 164.79 years for Neptune to complete an orbit.
 Since its discovery, it has completed its first full orbit on July 11, 2011.
-The axial tilt of the planet is 28.32°, which is the same as Mars (having 25°) and Earth (having 23°).
-From Kid facts about Neptune we know that due to the axial tilt, Neptune endures the same seasonal changes as Earth; but because of its long orbit period, the seasons last for 40 Earth years.
+The axial tilt of the planet is 28.32° is the same as Mars (having 25°) and Earth (having 23°).
+From Kid facts about Neptune, we know that due to the axial tilt, Neptune endures the same seasonal changes as Earth, but because of its long orbit period, the seasons last for 40 Earth years.

 The Neptunian moons